-The vision of Community Outreach Academy is to continue successful implementation of a program that fosters high academic achievement in a safe, nurturing environment.
-Our vision is for faculty, staff and parents to work together to offer student the best educational experience possible.
-The program will retain the most highly qualified teachers as well as offer faculty opportunities to grow professionally, and offer students the highest quality of public education available.
+Community Outreach Academy (COA) The vision of Community Outreach Academy is to continue successfully implementing a program that fosters high academic achievement in a safe, nurturing environment.
+Our vision is for faculty, staff, and parents to work together to offer students the best educational experience possible.
+The program will retain the most highly qualified teachers, offer faculty opportunities to grow professionally, and offer students the highest quality of public education available.